rticommunity/rticonnextdds-containers/doc/replay-service/README.md

 ## How to get a license file

-An RTI license file is always required to run Connext SDK in a Docker container.
+An RTI license file is always required to run Replay Service in a Docker container.

 ### Existing customers